Vietnam.vn - Nền tảng quảng bá Việt Nam

 The photo depicts the event in 1825, when the Count and French Navy Colonel came to Da Nang to request to establish a consulate and establish trade, but King Minh Mang refused.
 (Source: Exhibition documents)

-Most of them are selected documents from the Nguyen Dynasty's Imperial Records - World Documentary Heritage, including artifacts and documents such as: Imperial Records of the 16th year of Gia Long (1817) stating that: Ships brought gifts from King Ba Lang Sa (France) to the King of Vietnam to show friendship; in 1825, the French Navy Colonel Count came to Da Nang to request to establish a consulate and establish trade, but King Minh Mang refused; Map of the journey to China as an envoy during the Minh Mang period (1825)...
+Most of them are selected documents from the Nguyen Dynasty's Imperial Records - World Documentary Heritage, including artifacts and documents such as: Imperial Records of the 16th year of Gia Long (1817) stating that: Ships brought gifts from King Ba Lang Sa (France) to the King of Vietnam to show friendship; in 1825, the French Navy Captain Count came to Da Nang to request to establish a consulate and trade, but King Minh Mang refused; Map of the journey to China as an ambassador during the Minh Mang period (1825)...

 Họa đồ hành trình đi sứ Trung Hoa thời Minh Mạng (1825).

 In part 1, the Nguyen Dynasty's Imperial Records show that the Nguyen Dynasty kings from Gia Long to Tu Duc in their relations with Western countries consistently implemented a policy of "self-defense" and "closed-off."
-However, the Nguyen Dynasty did not completely "break off" relations with anything related to the West.
+However, the Nguyen Dynasty did not completely "break off relations" with anything related to the West.

-Document part 2 "Opening the East" displays the first page of a document from the 16th year of Gia Long (1817) talking about the ship carrying gifts from King Ba Lang Sa (France) to the king of Vietnam to show friendship.
+Document part 2 "Opening the East" displays the first page of a document from the 16th year of Gia Long (1817) talking about a ship carrying gifts from King Ba Lang Sa (France) to the king of Vietnam to show friendship.

 Phái bộ Pháp-Tây Ban Nha.
 (Nguồn: Việt Nam trong quá khứ qua tranh khắc Pháp)